 The City of Buffalo, through its Open Data Buffalo program, has partnered with AT&T to produce the Challenge.
-Additional support is provided by CivicPlus and Socrata.

 AT&T's multi-billion dollar nationwide investment in the mobile communications network of the future answers the growing demand for mobile communications as consumers increasingly rely solely on their smartphones to enhance their education, advance professional careers, organize busy lives, consume entertainment and keep in touch with loved ones in so many ways unimaginable only a few years ago.